taligentx/dscKeybusInterface/README.md

 ![dscHomeKit](https://user-images.githubusercontent.com/12835671/39588413-5a99099a-4ec1-11e8-9a2e-e332fa2d6379.jpg)

-## Status
+## Features
-This is an early release and tested with the DSC PC1555MX (PowerSeries 632) and PC5015 (PowerSeries 832) on 1 partition up to 32 zones.
-Captured Keybus data is needed to verify functionality for the PC1616/PC1832/PC1864 series, feel free to [add logs of data](https://github.com/taligentx/dscKeybusInterface/issues/2) from these panels using the KeybusReader example.
+* Partitions: 1-8
+* Zones: 1-64
+* Virtual keypad: supports sending keys to the panel
+* Data buffering: helps prevent missing Keybus data when the sketch is busy
+* Non-blocking code: allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`.
+* Tested panels: PC1555MX, PC5015, PC1616, PC1832, PC1864

 ## Usage
 Download the repo and extract to the Arduino library directory or [install through the Arduino IDE](https://www.arduino.cc/en/Guide/Libraries#toc4): `Sketch > Include Library > Add .ZIP Library`.
-Alternatively, git clone the repo in the Arduino library directory to keep track of the latest changes - after the code has been tested across different panels, I'll flag the library to be added to the Arduino Library Manager for integrated updates.
+Alternatively, `git clone` the repo in the Arduino library directory to keep track of the latest changes - after the code has been tested across different panels, I'll flag the library to be added to the Arduino Library Manager for integrated updates.

 ## Examples
 * KeybusReader: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.

-  This is primarily to help decode the Keybus protocol - for the PC1555MX, I've decoded a substantial portion of the commands seen in the [DSC IT-100 Developers Guide](http://cms.dsc.com/download.php?t=1&id=16238) (which also means that a very basic IT-100 emulator is possible).
-The notable exceptions are the thermostat, smoke alarm, and wireless commands as I do not have these modules.
+  This is primarily to help decode the Keybus protocol - at this point, I've decoded a substantial portion of the commands seen in the [DSC IT-100 Developers Guide](http://cms.dsc.com/download.php?t=1&id=16238) (which also means that a very basic IT-100 emulator is possible).
+The notable exceptions are the thermostat and wireless commands as I do not have these modules.

   See `src/dscKeybusPrintData.cpp` for all currently known Keybus protocol commands and messages.
 Issues and pull requests with additions/corrections are welcome!